lfrestrepog/if-docs/docs/intro.md

 You can find specification pages for individual components of the framework in [`specification`](./specification/).

-In [`tutorials`](./tutorials) you will find walkthrough guides and tutorials explaining how to achieve specific tasks, such as writing an `impl`, running the plugin and creating new plugins.
+In [`tutorials`](./tutorials) you will find walkthrough guides and tutorials explaining how to achieve specific tasks, such as writing an manifest, running the plugin and creating new plugins.

 You will find documentation for the individual built-in plugin implementations in [`plugins`](./plugins/).